 Her mother died young and she had traveled with her father all through Europe.
-She had been a prodigy and had performed all
+She had been a prodigy and had performed all over for the 'beau monde.'

 She would tell the most dramatic tales with deadpan humor, make all sorts of innuendos about the sexual exploits of the men who had crossed her path and pull faces at unexpected moments to enhance her story.
-I would often be in stitches, which caused the syrup to come out of my nose and drip onto the
+I would often be in stitches, which caused the syrup to come out of my nose and drip onto the sunflowers.